morethanmaps/morethanmaps.github.io/mangrove-gulf-workshop.md

     <figcaption>Google Earth Engine code editor (source: Google Earth Engine Developers Guide)</figcaption>
 </figure>

-In this workshop you will be focussing on the GEE components:
+In this workshop you will be focussing on the following GEE components:

 * **Code Editor**: where you write your JavaScript statements.
 * **Map**: the web map used to visualise and create spatial data.